Does Home BancShares (HOMB) Pay a Dividend? (2026)

 Yes.
 As of early 2026 Home BancShares paid a quarterly cash dividend of about $0.21 per share, or roughly $0.84 annualized, for a yield in the high-2% to low-3% range depending on the share price.
 Dividends are set by the board and can change.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with HOMB's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with HOMB's investor relations page or your broker before acting on them.

 Related stocks